 Interested candidates are encouraged to review the FAQ for answers and more information.Read Our FAQ

-349 Theta members and three college chapters received a combined $791,140 in grant and scholarship funding last year!
-We invite you to join us in congratulating them on their incredible accomplishments.
+328 Theta members and one college chapter received over $893,000 in grant and scholarship funding last year!
+We invite you to join us in applauding these recipients on their accomplishments.

 Theta Foundation takes pride and believes in the possibility and opportunities Kappa Alpha Theta offers each member, which is why our annual grant to the Fraternity for educational, leadership, and charitable programming is one of our highest priorities.
 These programs not only have the potential to reach every member of the Fraternity, but they also have the potential to reach well beyond Theta.

 Kappa Alpha Theta believes all women have the capacity to lead.
-New this year, the Leadership Academy (formerly CEO Leadership Academy) will provide education and development to college chapter officers and advisors.
+Leadership Academy will provide education and development to college chapter officers and advisors.
 This experience will focus on understanding effective leadership and will offer opportunities to practice applying this knowledge to specific leadership roles.

 To reinforce its commitment to developing leadership potential, the Fraternity also offers the Emerging Leaders Institute (ELI) with support from Theta Foundation.
 Each year, over 100 collegians participate in two four-day sessions of ELI at DePauw University in Greencastle, Indiana.
 Using the relational leadership model, ELI curriculum focuses on increasing emerging leaders’ potential.